 Families light candles to show the path back to their house and also use them to light up the altars inside the home.

 If the soul of your grandpa comes back, he's probably going to want his favorite food or drink, right?
 That's why people put a wide range of objects on the altar as an offering, for the spirits of their family and friends.

 - comida - food

-One popular offering is Pan de Muerto (Bread of the Dead, pictured below), although the living are allowed to enjoy it as well.
+One popular offering is Pan de Muerto (Bread of the Dead, pictured above), although the living are allowed to enjoy it as well.

 - mascara - mask

 People dress in costumes, commonly using masks with skull or devil designs.

 To complete the altar, a portrait of the fallen family members is usually displayed.

 The skull, in general, serves as a symbol of death, but is also the shape of an egg yolk based sweet that is passed around amongst friends during the holiday.